opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 ## 158. Weekend / Public Holiday Duty Registrar and Judge at the Family Courts

-(1) The Duty Judge at the Family Courts may hear an urgent application on Saturdays (from 1pm to 6pm) and on Sundays and public holidays (from 9am to 6pm) under the following circumstances:
+(1) The Duty Judge at the Family Courts may hear an urgent application from 9 a.m. to 6 p.m on Saturdays, Sundays and public holidays under the following circumstances:

 > (a) where the applicant, being a lawful guardian or parent of a child, is seeking to restrain or enjoin another party from taking the child out of jurisdiction without the consent of the applicant;